cesar-arce/Virtual_Environements_and_requirements.txt/venv.md

-# Python venv virtual environment cheat sheet
+# Python venv virtual environment Cheat_Sheet
 ## Create a venv
 To create a virtual environment, go to the root of your project and run